nickadesina/savestate-speedrun-form/README.md

 For issues with:
 - The form itself: Check the code or modify as needed
 - GitHub Pages: Check [GitHub Pages Documentation](https://docs.github.com/en/pages)

+## Security Note

+**With Vercel deployment:**
+- ✅ Password is secure (environment variable)
+- ✅ Not visible in browser dev tools
+- ✅ Backend authentication
+- ✅ Change password without touching code

+**Without Vercel (local only):**
+- ⚠️ Won't have password protection
+- ⚠️ Only use for development/testing